ndabAP/vue-sails-example/README.md

 Router for the frontend.

 ## To do
-Cookies, password protection, tests, multilanguage, mobile version
+Product shop, Cookies, password protection, tests, multilanguage, mobile version